-During the New Employment Services Trial, Providers may choose to advertise at an Employment Region, Organisational or Site level.
+Providers may choose to advertise at a National, State, Employment Region, Organisational or Site level.

 The advertising level can be changed by the Lead Provider at any time.
-For example, if the Activity was advertised to a site it could later be advertised to the Employment Region.
+For example, if the Activity was advertised to an Employment Region, it could later be advertised to the State level.

-Once a sourcing Provider decides who to advertise an Activity to, they can then reserve Places for other Providers.
+Once a sourcing Provider decides who to advertise an Activity to, they can then reserve places for Other Providers.
 Reserved Places will be held for up to 2 business days from the date of the reserve.
-If a Provider does not claim their reserved Place within the necessary timeframe, it will be returned to the pool for advertising.
-Refer to the IT Supporting Document for more information on how to reserve Places.
+If a Provider does not claim their Reserved Place within the necessary timeframe, it will be returned to the pool for advertising.
+Refer to the IT Supporting Document for more information on how to Reserve Places.

-Where a Place is claimed by a Provider, Employment Provider or DES Provider and a Participant is referred, but doesn't commence within 10 Business Days, the Place will be readvertised to the original pool to which the Activity was first advertised. Δ
+Where a Place is claimed by a Provider, NEST Provider or DES Provider, and a job seeker is referred, but doesn't commence within 10 business days, the Place will be readvertised to the original pool to which the Activity was first advertised.